-A usability test of Claimocity vs 2 was conducted virtually during October 13-19, 2023 by Chart Lux Consulting.
+A usability test of Omnivers vs 2 was conducted virtually during April 14-29, 2025 by Chart Lux Consulting.
 The purpose of this test was to test and validate the usability of the current user interface and provide evidence of usability in the EHR Under Test (EHRUT).
 During the usability test, ten (10) healthcare providers and individuals matching the target demographic criteria served as participants and used the EHRUT in simulated, but representative tasks.

-This study collected performance data on one (1) task typically conducted on an EHR for documenting demographics:
+This study collected performance data on one (1) task typically conducted on an EHR for medication ordering:

-Record, Change, and Access Demographics
+• Record, Change, and Access CPOE Medications

-During the 30 minute one-on-one usability test, each participant was greeted by the administrator, and they were instructed that they could withdraw at any time (included in Appendix B).
-Participants had varied experience with previous versions of this EHRUT, but this version that was tested was new to all participants, and they did not have prior training on this version and its new features.
+During the 30 minute one-on-one usability test, each participant was greeted by the administrator, and they were given instructions for the test event (included in Appendix B).
+Participants had varied experience with previous versions of this EHRUT, but this specific version was new to them and had some new features they had never experienced before.
+Participants received a brief training and orientation of new features prior to testing.